Engineering Favorable Propagation: Near-Field IRS Deployment for Spatial Multiplexing: IRS Deployment Strategy in Sparse MIMO

 The impact of leveraging near-field effects through sparse arrays is illustrated in Fig. \ref{EDoFv1}.
 The results demonstrate that array sparsity acts as a critical enabler for spatial multiplexing.
 Specifically, the conventional dense array configuration ($\zeta_{\text{BS}}=1, \zeta_{\text{IRS}}=1$) yields an expected EDoF that remains close to 1, which reflects the rank-deficient nature of the channel in this regime.
 In contrast, increasing the sparsity factors substantially enhances the EDoF.
 This improvement stems from the expanded effective apertures, which accentuate the wavefront curvature and generate distinct spatial signatures for users.
 Furthermore, this gain diminishes as the IRS-BS distance increases, confirming that the high degrees of freedom are intrinsically tied to the near-field propagation conditions.

-To rigorously characterize this inherent capability, we analyze the channel's statistical properties under the assumption that the IRS phase shifts $\{\phi_n\}$ are independent and identically distributed (i.i.d.) random variables drawn from a uniform distribution $\mathcal{U}[0, 2\pi)$.
-This approach allows us to characterize the fundamental propagation environment's sum-rate for user separation, abstracting away the specifics of any particular IRS beamforming configuration.
+To rigorously characterize this inherent capability, we analyze the statistical properties of the cascaded channel under the assumption that the IRS phase shifts ${\phi_n}$ are independent and identically distributed (i.i.d.) random variables drawn from the uniform distribution $\mathcal{U}[0,2\pi)$.
+This assumption is adopted as an analytical tool to decouple the geometry-induced propagation behavior from the specific IRS beamforming objective.
+In this way, the resulting analysis captures the intrinsic channel decorrelation and user-separation capability enabled by the proposed near-field sparse deployment, rather than the performance of any particular optimized phase configuration.
+This favorable channel structure can then be exploited by deterministic IRS phase designs.